4ommyx/churnanalyzer_app/README.md

 - Automatically analyzes data and generates PDF reports.
 - Provides **visualizations** to identify trends and insights.

-**Channel Analyzer App** is designed for convenience and accuracy in data analysis. 🎯
+**ChurnAnalyzer App** is designed for convenience and accuracy in data analysis. 🎯